Charles Thau: Early life and education

-Thau was born in the shtetl of Zabłotów in eastern Poland in 1921 and was raised in an agrarian Jewish family.
-His father, Mordechai, worked the family farm, and his mother, Esther, taught Yiddish, German, and Polish from their home, which also served as a small classroom.
-Thau had two younger brothers.
-Growing up in Zabłotów, a market town in Eastern Poland with roughly equal Jewish and Christian populations, he became fluent in several languages—an ability that later aided him in his Red Army service and postwar career.
+Born Chaim Thau on 7 July 1921 in the shtetl of Zabłotów (present-day Zabolotiv, Ukraine) in eastern Poland, he grew up in an agrarian Jewish family.
+His father, Mordechai, was a merchant peddler operating from the family farm, while his mother, Esther, taught Yiddish, German, and Polish from their home, which also functioned as a small classroom.
+He had two younger brothers.